• Home

 Conclusion:

-Patients can improve their sports activity both qualitatively and quantitatively after PAO.
-However, a relevant proportion of patients adjusts their sports activities for a variety of hip-related and non–hip related reasons.
+Patients can experience improvements in sports activity both qualitatively and quantitatively after periacetabular osteotomy.
+Nevertheless, a significant proportion of patients may adjust their sports activities for various reasons related to hip dysplasia and other factors.

 October 2023